jeffotoni/quick/README.md

 ```

 ### Embedding Files
+When embedding static files into a binary executable, the server does not rely on an external file system to serve assets.
+This approach is useful for standalone applications, CLI tools, and cross-platform deployments where dependencies should be minimized.

 This example incorporates static files into the binary using the embed package and serves them using the Quick structure.